HumairAK/data-science-pipelines/proposals/mlmd-removal/design-details.md

 * Drop the Metrics table (it is not used at all)
 * Scan MLMD executions, converting them to their Task counterparts.
   * When encountering ContainerExecutions with `cache_fingerprints`, the fingerprint should only be stored if the execution has a `COMPLETE` state.
+  * To detect exit handler dags, the execution name will need to be parsed for `exit-handler-*` prefixed, as there's no other declarative way to determine this type.
 * Scan all `Artifacts` and recreate in the KFP artifact table.
 * In the case of metrics, artifacts will need to be logged to the `Metrics` table instead of `Artifacts`.
 * Validation Step